 A Story of Triumph

 Trans Air Cargo (TAC) has been providing transportation services since 1979 and started transporting film equipment in 1989.
 Their first project was for ‘Good Morning Vietnam’, an American film which grossed over 120 million dollars.
-The guidance and support from the Company’s executives, Mr. Teeree Chaichanawong and Mr. Kiree Wongpongsathorn helped propel the company as a leading supporter of the growing film industry.
+The guidance and support from the Company’s executives, Mr. Keeree Chaichanawong and Mr. Siri Wongpongsathorn helped propel the company as a leading supporter of the growing film industry.

 “Back in the day, the transportation process was quite complicated, due to the strict customs regulations and high insurance along with our greenhorn experience in film industry.
 Therefore, our first projects were ‘learning by doing,’” Mr. Boontem said as he shared the challenge in early film equipment transportation projects.